Alexander's Earnings Call Transcripts

 -

-Leasing momentum remains strong, with over two-thirds of recent vacancies committed and major transactions boosting liquidity.
-FFO declined year-over-year due to known move-outs and higher interest expense, but earnings are expected to improve as new leases commence and rates trend down.
+Leasing activity remains robust, with over two-thirds of recent vacancies committed and strong demand in New York's prime office and retail markets.
+Second quarter comparable FFO declined year-over-year due to higher interest expense and temporary vacancies, but late 2025 earnings are expected to improve as new leases commence and interest rates trend down.